Apply to Teach SWI

 Once you submit your application, you will land on the following message: "Thank you for completing the Small World Initiative Partner Instructor Application!
 We appreciate your interest and will follow up with you regarding any questions or next steps.
 If you receive this message, rest assured that your application has been successfully submitted.
 You will not receive any additional confirmation emails.
 Typical review time is 4-6 weeks after the end of each month in which the application is received.
 The Selection Committee takes a break during the following months: June-August and December-January.
 Should you need expedited review for a compelling reason (e.g., answer required in order to receive funding in time to implement the program on your desired schedule), please contact us.
 Thank you, and we look forward to reviewing your application!"

-The next trainings are being hosted at University of Connecticut in Storrs, Connecticut July 16-20, 2018 and at the University of Wisconsin-Madison January 2019.
-The application deadline to be considered to teach during the 2018-2019 academic year is May 15, 2018.
+The application deadline to be considered for the summer 2019 training is May 15, 2019.
 However, as we review applications on a rolling basis, we recommend applying as early as possible to ensure space is available in the training.
 Last year, the training was full prior to the deadline.
 Applicants may qualify to waive the in-person training if they meet our other requirements and participate in remote training through group calls.

 United Kingdom, Ireland, Portugal, & Spain – If your school is located in the United Kingdom, Ireland, Portugal, or Spain, please contact us here as the application and training process are different.